Coronavirus advice to doctoral students

 You will also be keeping a separate record of how the Coronavirus disruptions have affected your studies, for your own reference and also external use.

-If you feel that you will need a suspension of studies or an extension of your registration period due to the disruption caused by the COVID-19 crisis, you should talk to your supervisor and contact the Doctoral College in the normal way.
+If you are unable to continue working at all such that you feel that you will need a suspension of studies or an extension of your registration period due to the disruption caused by the Covid-19 crisis, you should talk to your supervisor and contact the Doctoral College Programmes team.

-The Doctoral College has now announced an automatic three-month extension of registration for all students who were in their final year of registration on 1 April 2020.
-You can read our full information for students in their final year of registration.
+The Doctoral College announced an automatic three-month extension of registration for all students who were in their final year of registration on 1 April 2020.
+You can read our full information for students in their final year of registration, which was added here on 30 April.

 Further information for students in earlier years is being finalised and will be announced shortly.